DavidROliverBA/bac4-standalone/README.md

 2. Double-click to open it in any browser
 3. Start creating C4 diagrams!

-**That's it!** The ~450KB file contains everything you need and works completely offline.
+**That's it!** The ~477KB file contains everything you need and works entirely offline.

 ---